ampreeT/SourceCoop/README.md

 - npc voice volume seems way too low
 - add instancing for wall chargers
 - (BM MP issue) no breakmodel gibs appear
-- (BM MP issue) inwater overlay and possibly other overlays show to all players
 - (BM MP issue) other players' flashlight stays in place when they get out of range.
 One possible resolution would be to change transmit options or hook settransmit if it is an entity.

 ### feature